google-code-export/nmrrestrntsgrid/trunk/nmrrestrntsgrid/Documentation/README_loading_small_batch.txt

 Check in the usual way with the script weeklyDOCR_FRED.csh.
 Don't do the 'whole/weekly' set yet.

+NB - Recall that the script will fail with "No input STAR parsed restraints file: /big/docr/NRG/restraint/unzipped/1a4d_rst.str"
-NB - The CCPN xml .tgz is not in the database because of reported issue: 42.
+   - The CCPN xml .tgz is not in the database because of reported issue: 42.
    - There is a new header that still needs to be ok-ed by all.
    - I will switch the redirection at www.bmrb.wisc.edu to this version when we're all ready.